abprash/personal_guidelines/Java_OOPS_Basics.md

 * Polymorphism -> The object reference variable and the actual object are different types.
 Eg. Animal object reference variable can refer a Dog object or Cat object so forth.
 * Why are methods or classes declared final?
 It is because that marks the end of the inheritance tree.
 We cannot subclass it further.
 That is why most methods in the Java lang are marked final.
-* Private instance variables and private methods are not inherited.
+* Private instance variables and private methods are **not** inherited.
 * final classes are not inherited.
 Non public classes cannot be inherited outside the package.
-*
+* We cannot directly access the grandfather's methods from the child class.
+We can only access the immediate parent's methods.
+* We can do method overriding (by having the same exact method signature as that of the parent class ), or hide the method (by having another static method with the same static method signature as the parent class.)

 ### Overriding
 * When you override a parent's method, you are agreeing to the contract.
 * The contract here being, the method.
 	* The parent method's same arguments must be used.
 Because, from the point of the compiler, it will only be able to see the reference method and not the actual object's methods even though it may be a valid overload.
 	* It should not be less restrictive than the parent method.
 	* It should not throw more broader errors than the parent method.